 $DiskName=<xx> $WriteCacheType=<0 (Private image) All other values are standard image; 1 (Server Disk), 2 (Server Disk Encrypted), 3 (RAM), 4 (Hard Disk), 5 (Hard Disk Encrypted), 6 (RAM Disk), or 7 (Difference Disk).
 Min=0, Max=7, Default=0>

-The xx is the name of the disk.
+The xx field is the name of the disk.
 A vDisk name cannot start with a $.
 This symbol is used for reserved values such as $DiskName and $WriteCacheType.
 The following message displays if a name that starts with $ is entered:

 A name cannot start with a $.
 This is used for reserve values like $DiskName and $WriteCacheType.
 The $DiskName and $WriteCacheType values can be retrieved on the target device using GetPersonality.exe.